The Menu-Size Complexity of Revenue Approximation: Menu Size and Communication Complexity

 \section{Menu Size and Communication Complexity}

-One may view the menu size of an auction is as exactly characterizing its (deterministic) communication complexity.
+One may view the menu size of a mechanism as exactly characterizing its (deterministic) communication complexity.
 To see this easy correspondence, we should first carefully define the communication complexity.
 In the communication complexity scenario, we have a commonly known mechanism (in the intended application it may be determined by the commonly known distributions $F_1,\ldots,F_n$ on item values).
 Our single buyer also has a privately known valuation, and the seller has no private knowledge.
-The auction is just a function that maps the buyer's valuation to the allocation and payment for this valuation.
+The mechanism is just a function that maps the buyer's valuation to the allocation and payment for this valuation.

-\begin{definition}[Deterministic Communication Complexity] The deterministic communication complexity of a given auction is the minimal number of bits that must be exchanged, in the worst case, by the buyer and seller in order for both of them to compute the allocation and payment for the buyer's valuation. \end{definition}
+\begin{definition}[Deterministic Communication Complexity] The deterministic communication complexity of a given mechanism is the minimal number of bits that must be exchanged, in the worst case, by the buyer and seller in order for both of them to compute the allocation and payment for the buyer's valuation. \end{definition}

 We can immediately notice that since the seller has no private information, then the buyer may simulate him completely, and thus there is never any need for the seller to transmit anything.
-It follows that without loss of generality, the communication is one-sided: the buyer transmits some information about his valuation, which suffices to determine the outcome of the auction (allocation and payment).
-Thus, if some (prefix free) communication protocol for the auction uses at most $c$ bits of communication, then there are at most $2^c$ possible outcomes, i.e., the menu size of the auction is at most $2^c$.
-Conversely, if the auction has a menu-size of $C$, then clearly the buyer need only transmit her chosen menu entry, which requires $\lceil \log_2 C \rceil$ bits of information.
+It follows that without loss of generality, the communication is one-sided: the buyer transmits some information about his valuation, which suffices to determine the outcome of the mechanism (allocation and payment).
+Thus, if some (prefix free) communication protocol for the mechanism uses at most $c$ bits of communication, then there are at most $2^c$ possible outcomes, i.e., the menu size of the mechanism is at most $2^c$.
+Conversely, if the mechanism has a menu size of $C$, then clearly the buyer need only transmit her chosen menu entry, which requires $\lceil \log_2 C \rceil$ bits of information.
 We have thus observed the following.

-\begin{proposition} The deterministic communication complexity of an auction is exactly the logarithm (base 2, rounded up) of the menu size of the auction. \end{proposition}
+\begin{proposition} The deterministic communication complexity of a mechanism is exactly the logarithm (base 2, rounded up) of the menu size of the mechanism. \end{proposition}